lawrence-forooghian/ably-liveobjects-realtime-api-demo/swift/README.md

 - As I understand it, the `PathObjectRuntimeTypeAssertions` methods throw an error if the object at that path does not have the expected type at the moment of the assertion method being invoked.
 But I don't really understand the point in this; what does the user learn by the method not throwing?
 Isn't it just that the object at that path _currently_ has the expected type?
 But the type of that object could still change in the future, and subsequent calls to any of the type-specific methods might fail for that reason.
 - It is not yet fully clear to me from the TypeScript interface which method calls might throw an error.
 We need to know this for Swift because it has to be part of the interface.
 (Not a pressing need; I think I can infer a fair amount of it.)
+    - It's not clear to me whether `LiveCounterPathObject` and `PrimitivePathObject` has one or two failure modes — can it return `undefined` _or_ throw an error, or only return `undefined`?
 - It seems you can't set an _existing_ LiveObject as an entry in a `LiveMap` or `LiveList`.
 Is that correct?
 If so, is it intentional?
 - It's not clear to me whether the `Live{Map, Counter, List}` value types actually have data specific to an object instance inside them (i.e. an object ID), or if they're just a template for a creation operation, i.e. if you submit the same one multiple times do you end up with one LiveObject or multiple?
 I also still think that the names of these types are confusing; e.g. `LiveMap` is both used as a value type that describes a creation operation, and a special marker interface that indicates to the type system what static API it should expose, but it still doesn't seem super obvious that these two things should have the same name.
 - Could we perhaps rename the `value` method on `AnyPathObject` and `AnyInstance` to `leafValue`?
 I think that from the name it's not clear why this couldn't return a LiveObject.
 Also, currently the comment in `overview.ts` says "If a key does not exist on a LiveMap, `value()` returns undefined", but I think it means "If a key does not exist or the value is not a primitive value or a LiveCounter".